Reimsdyke (1796 ship): Career

-Reimsdyke started acquiring slaves on 25 January 1802, first at Cape Coast Castle, and then at Accra.
-She arrived at Demerara on 31 May with 274 slaves.
+Reimsdyke started acquiring captives on 25 January 1802, first at Cape Coast Castle, and then at Accra.
+She arrived at Demerara on 31 May, with 274 captives.
 She arrived back at London on 19 September, under the command of Captain Nox.

-2nd slave trading voyage (1802–loss): Captain James McIver sailed from London on 21 December 1802.
+2nd voyage transporting enslaved people (1802–loss): Captain James McIver sailed from London on 21 December 1802.
+In 1802, 155 vessels sailed from English ports, bound for the trade in enslaved people; 30 of these vessels sailed from London.

 She sailed to Rotterdam with a cargo of sugar from London.
 At Rotterdam she took on four more crew members and trade goods and sailed for West Africa.
 She sailed during the Peace of Amiens so trading with The Netherlands was not an issue.
 Furthermore, Reimsdyke's owner, Thomas King, also arranged for her nominal sale to two agents there.
-King had plantations in Demerara, which was a Dutch Colony and the authorities would not permit British ships to deliver slaves to the colony.
-King's nominal sale would permit Reimsdyke to sail under the Dutch flag and so deliver to his plantations the slaves that he would acquire in West Africa.
+King had plantations in Demerara, which was a Dutch Colony and the authorities would not permit British ships to deliver enslaved people to the colony.
+King's nominal sale would permit Reimsdyke to sail under the Dutch flag and so deliver to his plantations the captives that he would acquire in West Africa.

-Reimsdyke started acquiring slaves on 24 February 1803 at Cape Coast Castle.
+Reimsdyke started acquiring captives on 24 February 1803 at Cape Coast Castle.
 Actually, she visited several ports on the coast.
-Ultimately, most of the slaves she carried came from Minerva, which was also owned by Henry King.
+Ultimately, most of the captives she carried came from Minerva, another vessel that Henry King owned.

 The Trans-Atlantic Slave Trade database reports that Reimsdyke's subsequent fate is unknown.
 However, more is known.

 Fate

-On 30 August 1803 HMS Hornet, under the command of Commander Peter Hunt, captured a Dutch ship, whose name was not recorded, that was carrying 410 slaves.
+On 30 August 1803 HMS Hornet, under the command of Commander Peter Hunt, captured a Dutch ship, whose name was not recorded, that was carrying 410 captives.
 Other records show that the vessel was Reimsdyke.
 Hornet took Reimsdyke to Kingstown, Saint Vincent, arriving there on 4 September.
 Adjudication of the prize did not begin until 28 October.
-Around the end of November, 60 or 70 enslaved people suffering from rheumatism from their long confinement on the vessel were sent ashore to recuperate before their sale.
-Some slaves had also died.
+Around the end of November, 60 or 70 captives suffering from rheumatism from their long confinement on the vessel were sent ashore to recuperate before their sale.
+Some captives had also died.